 According to the article, Cain Velasquez has a broken hand that will delay the fight.
 Dos Santos’ manager told the website, “The fight is with Velasquez, but no definite date.
 It was speculated for September, but that is unreal.
-Velasquez is also with a broken hand, its not resolved, ..click here to read more
+Velasquez is also with a broken hand, its ..click here to read more

 B.J.
 Penn, Cain Velasquez, Junior dos Santos, Rory MacDonald, UFC 152

 We aren’t even into summer yet and the UFC is moving ahead with some big fall plans.
 According to several reports, two big championship fights are heading your way and the UFC has tentative dates for both headline fights.

 The first big and I do mean big fight will head to Toronto, Canada on September 22.
 The UFC have targeted UFC 152 to hold the highly anticipated Junior Dos Santos vs. Cain Velasquez UFC heavyweight championship rematch.
 The fight will be supported underneath in the co-main event with BJ Penn returning to the octagon to fight Canadian Rory MacDonald.

 The second big championship fight will touch down on November 3 at UFC 154 also in Canada, specifically Montreal.
 Welterweight champion Georges St-Pierre will return after a lengthy hiatus ..click here to read more

 B.J.
 Penn, Cain Velasquez, Carlos Condit, Georges St. Pierre, Johny Hendricks, Junior dos Santos, Martin Kampmann, nick diaz, Rory MacDonald, UFC 151, UFC 152, UFC 154